ShagunMishra/cpp_basics/README.md

                 A number is said to be harsed number if we add the digits of the given number and then get reversed that number and by multiplying these two number we get same number given.
 1729 is harsed number
+16. HCF       : to find hcf of the given number using if else
+17. HCF2      : to find hcf of the given number using while
+18. MAX       : to print maximum value from the given the values
+19. ODDFACT   : to find odd factor of the given number
+20. POWER     : to print the result of power of the number